harris-chris/Jot/README.md

 - `dependencies` is a list of Julia packages to add to the image.
 This should just be a list of strings that will be used with Pkg.add() - for example, `["DataFrames"]` for DataFrames.jl, or `["DataFrames", "Distributions"]`.
 These will be added to the image during the image build and precompiled.
 - `runtime_path` is the path that will be created on the docker image to store the files used at runtime, including the julia file containing your function.
 - `julia_depot_path` is the path that will be created on the docker image to act as the Julia depot path.
+- `julia_cpu_target` is the JULIA_CPU_TARGET variable that will be used when compiling the docker image.
+If you change this, note that if it is incompatible with the hardware being used by AWS Lambda, the function may not work.

 **lambda_function**
 - `name` is the name for your lambda function.
 The function will be re-built each time the `push_image_to_ecr_and_create_lambda_function.sh` script is run.
 Note that this begins by **erasing any existing functions in AWS Lambda with the same name**.